 Facility Safety and Security

-Penn State Children’s Hospital staff work hard to make the hospital a safe and comfortable place.
-Security personnel are available to help you and trust that your child is in good hands.
+Penn State Health Milton S. Hershey Medical Center staff work hard to make the hospital a safe and comfortable place.
+Security personnel are available to help you and trust that you are in good hands.

 For security assistance, call

 The Main Hospital entrance locks at 9:30 p.m, 7 days a week, at which time all visitors must be checked in at the main hospital information desk.

 We lock various units within the main hospital and require authorization to gain access.

 If you want to visit patients outside of the regular visiting hours, it’s best to first check with the patient’s family to ensure that you’ll be able to visit.
 Patient families should discuss authorized visitors with their nursing staff.